jdgangani/PkgMgr/README.md

 ## Usage:

 ###### 1. Install
 After doing 'configure' and 'make' instead of doing 'make install', run pkgmgr as 'pkgmgr install <package name>' as root (or using sudo).
-If the command to install the package is not 'make install' or has some variation to 'make install' you can specify it as "pkgmgr install <package name> 1 '' <install command>"
+If the command to install the package is not 'make install' or has some variation to 'make install' e.g. 'make PREFIX=/usr install' you should run \"pkgmgr install <package name> 1 '' <install command>\"

 ###### 2. List packages
 To list the packages that currently pkgmgr knows of use 'pkgmgr list'